azat-co/aws-intro/labs/01-wordpress.md

 Log in to the web console and navigate to the EC2 dashboard.
 Select "Launch instance" to start the wizard.
 On the first screen of the instance wizard, find in Marketplace and select the image which has free WordPress installation already built in.
 We recommend using *"WordPress powered by Bitnami"* because it's a free software image.
 Developers pay only for the AWS EC2 service.

 On the next screen *Choose an instance type*, select "t2.micro" (Free tier eligible).
-Leave screens 3 and 4 with defaul settings.
+Leave screens 3 and 4 with default settings.
 Add tag named role with value "aws-course" on screen 5.
 Configure security group to have these ports open:

 * HTTP 80
 * HTTPS 443